Quantum3-Labs/aztec-cross-chain-multisig/README.md

 Private multisig coordination for Aztec that can bridge intents to Arbitrum via Wormhole.
 This repository contains the Noir multisig account contract, the Solidity vault that consumes Wormhole VAAs on Arbitrum, a CLI that orchestrates user workflows, and a relayer stack that keeps both domains in sync.

-> Setup and run instructions are intentionally omitted here so they can be documented separately.

 ---

 ## Architecture Overview